Tyrn/wei/the-insider-en.typ

      Welsey  was going back to  the hotel down  the  evening streets when he heard a siren  coming from behind  him.
 A police car made him  pull  over.
-A guard in a yellow coat - national police uniform - and with an assault rifle in his  hands jumped out of the car and  tore the driver's  door out  of the Welsey's  "environmental"  car  with a hydrogen  tank looking like a swollen cucumber.
+A guard in a yellow coat---national police uniform---and with an assault rifle in his  hands jumped out of the car and  tore the driver's  door out  of the Welsey's  "environmental"  car  with a hydrogen  tank looking like a swollen cucumber.